 Preface i

 Introduction

 Trends 1

 Benefits of Reporting

-Confluence of Need and Opportunity
+Confluence of Need and Opportunity 4

 PART A: USING THE GRI GUIDELINES

 What are the GRI Guidelines?
+8

 What is a GRI "Sustainability Report"?

 Relationship to Stakeholder Dialogue

 Who Should Use the Guidelines?

 The GRI Family of Documents

-Preparing a Report Using The GRI Family of Documents
+Preparing a Report Using The GRI Family of Documents 11

-Relationship of the Guidelines to Other Sustainability Management Tools
+Relationship of the Guidelines to Other Sustainability Management Tools 11

 Reporting Expectations and Design

+Reporting Expectations and Design

 PART B: REPORTING PRINCIPLES

 Introduction 22

-Organisation of the Principles 23
+Organisation of the Principles

 Transparency

-Inclusiveness
+Inclusiveness 24

-Auditability -
+Auditability 25

-Completeness
+Completeness 26

 Relevance

 Sustainability Context

+,

+Accuracy

-Accuracy Neutrality
+Neutrality 29

-Comparability -
+Comparability 29

-Clarity
+Clarity 30

-Timeliness
+Timeliness 30

-٠.) د

 PART C: REPORT CONTENT

 General Notes

 Overview of Part C 35

-GRI Report Content - 0
+GRI Report Content

-1. Vision and Strategy
+1. Vision and Strategy 38

-2. Profile
+2. Profile 39

+3. Governance Structure and Management Systems

 4. GRI Content Index

 5. Performance Indicators

 Economic Performance Indicators

-Environmental Performance Indicators ·· 42
+Environmental Performance Indicators

-Social Performance Indicators
+Social Performance Indicators 51

 PART D: GLOSSARY AND ANNEXES

-Glossary
+Glossary 60

 Annex 1: Overview of the Global Reporting Initiative

-Annex 2: Linkages Between Sustainability and Financial Reporting
+Annex 1: Overview of the Global Reporting Initiative

 Annex 3: Guidance on Incremental Application of the Guidelines

 Annex 4: Credibility and Assurance

-Annex 5: GRI Indicators Annex 6: GRI Content Index
+Annex 5: GRI Indicators

+Annex 6: GRI Content Index 85

-Acknowledgements and Disclaimer 89
+Acknowledgements and Disclaimer 86

 The Global Reporting Initiative (GRI) is a long-term, multi-stakeholder, international process whose mission is to develop and disseminate globally applicable Sustainability Reporting Guidelines ("Guidelines").
-These Guidelines are for voluntary use by organisations1 for reporting on the economic, environmental, and social dimensions of their activities, products, and services2.
+These Guidelines are for voluntary use by organisations! for reporting on the economic, environmental, and social dimensions of their activities, products, and services2.
 The aim of the Guidelines is to assist reporting organisations and their stakeholders in articulating and understanding contributions of the reporting organisations to sustainable development.